 The Fringe Society does not own or operate any venues, produce any shows, does not invite anybody to perform and pays no fees to performers.
 We are simply here to provide you with the resources, support and exposure necessary to support you in running a Fringe venue.

-Download our handbooks which cover all the major aspects of running a venue at the Fringe:
+Download our handbook, which covers all the major aspects of running a venue at the Fringe:

 - The Fringe Handbook for Running a Venue (.pdf download)